 Step 1: Set up two-factor authentication

-Ask your Magento system administrator which 2FA solutions are supported for the store.
+Ask your Commerce system administrator which 2FA solutions are supported for the store.
 Then, complete the setup of your preferred 2FA solution according to the provider’s instructions.

 Step 2: Sign in to the Admin

-Enter the Admin URL that was specified during the Magento installation.
+Enter the Admin URL that was specified during the Commerce installation.

 The default Admin URL looks something like